Tabular modeling overview

 While in-memory models are the default, DirectQuery is an alternative query mode for models that are either too large to fit in memory, or when data volatility precludes a reasonable processing strategy.
 DirectQuery achieves parity with in-memory models through support for a wide array of data sources, ability to handle calculated tables and columns in a DirectQuery model, row level security via DAX expressions that reach the back-end database, and query optimizations that result in faster throughput.

-Tabular models are created in Visual Studio with Analysis Services projects using the Tabular model project template.
-The project template provides a design surface for creating semantic model objects like tables, partitions, relationships, hierarchies, measures, and KPIs.
+Tabular models are created in Microsoft Visual Studio with the Analysis Services projects extension.
+The extension installs a tabular model designer, which provides a design surface for creating semantic model objects like tables, partitions, relationships, hierarchies, measures, and KPIs.

-Tabular models can be deployed to Azure Analysis Services or an instance of SQL Server Analysis Services configured for Tabular server mode.
-Deployed tabular models can be managed in SQL Server Management Studio.
+Tabular models can be deployed to Power BI Premium, Azure Analysis Services, or an instance of SQL Server Analysis Services configured for Tabular server mode.
+Deployed tabular models can be managed in SQL Server Management Studio or by using many different tools.